-- ADD\FOOD for descriptions of the new items,

-- ADD NUTR for added nutrient data,
+- ADD_NUTR for added nutrient data,

 - ADD WGT for added weight and measure data,

 - ADD FTNT for added footnotes,

-- ADD NDEF for added nutrient definitions,
+- ADD NDEF for added nutrient definitions.

-- ADD FDGP for added food group descriptions.

 These files are in the same formats as the Food Description file, the Nutrient Data file, the Weight file, the Footnote file, the Nutrient Definition file and the Food Group Description file.